aleios-cloud/sls-dev-tools/README.md

 ![deployFunctions](./img/deployFunctions.jpeg)

+### Invoking lambdas

+Pressing 'i' with a lambda selected will open up a modal which will allow you to invoke a lambda.
+Fill the parameters field for any paramters you wish to invoke the lambda with and press submit to trigger the invocation.

 ### EventBridge

 On opening the tool, the EventBridge pane will display all the event buses currently available to you.